micmejia/bible-dump/NKJV/Leviticus/Lev 11.md

 But all _other_ flying insects which have four feet _shall be_ an abomination to you. ## Unclean Animals

 ###### 24
-'By these you shall become [^e]unclean; whoever touches the carcass of any of them shall be unclean until evening;
+'By these you shall become unclean; whoever touches the carcass of any of them shall be unclean until evening;

 ###### 25
 whoever carries part of the carcass of any of them shall wash his clothes and be unclean until evening: